robinparmar/python_VideoChopper/README.md

 **Requirements:**

-Python 3.6 or greater.
+- Python 3.6 or greater.
-Blackmagic DaVinci Resolve 16 or greater.
+- Blackmagic DaVinci Resolve 16 or greater.
 (Or some other EDL source.)
-A recent build of ffmpeg.
+- a recent build of ffmpeg.

 **Process:**